-This publication may provide assistance or information but NSW DPI and its employees do not guarantee the publication is without flaw or is wholly appropriate for any particular purpose and therefore disclaims all liability for any error, loss or other consequence which may arise from relying on any information in this publication.
+This publication may ation but DPIRD and its hout flaw or is wholly employees do not guar appropriate for any particular p and therefore disclaims all liability for any error, loss or other consequence which may arise from relying on any information in this publication.
 This publication is a guide only, it does not replace the Fisheries Management Act 1994 or other acts and statutory rules applying to or affecting recreational fishing.
-It is a summary of laws and regulations at the time of publication and cannot be used as a defence in a court of law.
+It is a summary of laws and regulations at the time of publication and cannot be used as a defence

 Recreational fishing regulations may change during the lifetime of this publication.
 It is the responsibility of fishers to ensure they are acting within the law at all times.
-Check regulations with your local NSW DPI fisheries office or www.dpi.nsw.gov.au/fisheries.
+Check regulations with your local DPIRD fisheries office or www.dpird.nsw.gov.au/fisheries.

-The product trade names in this publication are supplied on the understanding that no preference between equivalent products is intended and that the inclusion of a product name does not imply endorsement by the department over any equivalent product franother manufacturer.

-No material matter in this publication mabe reproduced, stored in a retrieval system or transmitted in any form by electronic or mechanical means, photocopying or recommendation of NSW 2012.
+The product trade names in this publication are supplied on the understanding that no preference between equivalent products is intended and that the inclusion of a product name does not imply endorsement by the department over any equivalent product from another manufacturer No material matter in this publication may be reproduced, stored in a retrieval system, or transmitted in any form by electronic or mechanical eans, photocopying or recording without the written permission of DPIRD.